 20. Dog bone wrench

 You want one of these on hand for getting into awkward spaces.
-Get one that comes with a magnet, which can be very helpful if you can’t quite reach a dropped bolt or nut.
+Get one with a magnet, which can be very helpful if you can’t quite reach a dropped bolt or nut.

 21. Multi-head screwdriver